joseph-grosso/ray-tracer-challenge/README.md

 ## TODO:

+- [ ] Fix the intersections file to directly be called from within the Sphere/Shape object, rather than be an external function
+- [ ] Move common Shape functionality to a separate file
+- [ ] Move Shape objects code into its own folder
+- [ ] Move headers into a different folder than source code files
 - [ ] TODO: Write a function for canvas.h that directly exports image files to .png instead of only to .ppm